Busch Gardens Tampa Bay: Jungala

-Opened on April 5, 2008, Jungala is a 4 acre family attraction featuring up-close animal encounters, rope bridges to explore three stories of jungle life, and a water-play area for children.
-Also located in this area are two family attractions: Jungle Flyers, a zip line that offers three different flight patterns above the treetops of the new area, and Wild Surge, a shot tower that launches guests above a waterfall.
+Opened on April 5, 2008, Jungala is a 4 acre family attraction featuring up-close animal encounters.
 Another attraction is Tiger Trail, which is a walkthrough with tigers where there is also a glass turret where guests can look out right in the middle of the tiger enclosure.
 During the Kareebu Jungala atmosphere show, stiltwalkers perform with puppets and interact with guests in the heart of Jungala.

-Jungle Fliers, a zip line ride (closed as of 2018).

-The Wild Surge, a Moser family launch tower ride.